Wednesday, September 10, 2025

 "The point of the California bungalow was to get almost everything on one floor.
 Its exterior charm...was at least partly the result of the closeness of that floor to the ground.
 Good drainage of the soil...made it possible to put the little house on a very low foundation, thus emphasizing its mainly horizontal lines...The California bungalow seemed to hug the earth."
 Robert Winter, The California Bungalow

-Boulder incorporated into the foundation wall
+Boulder (centre) incorporated into the foundation

 Curving stone stairs complete the switchback path